focus172/rush/README.md

     - not have memory problems
     - will print 'hello' before the file finishes reading

+## Issue
+In a pipeline `a | b` if a exists an b doesnt then a will be run but never culled as the program early returns

 ## To Do
 - [X] Simple command execution `ls -ltr`
 - [X] Pipes `exa | grep cargo`